 Sending money to Argentina is simple and easy.
 Follow these steps to get started.

 There are multiple ways to easily send and receive money in Argentina but these will largely depend on the provider you decide to use.
-Below you will find everything you need to know about sending and receiving money.
+Below you will find everything you need to know about the best ways to send money to Argentina.

 There are different ways you can send money to Argentina.
 You can opt for bank-to-bank transfers, online money transfer services, or instore cash transfers.